sundongwei/sundongwei.github.io/content/authors/admin/_index.md

   <p><strong>My research interests</strong> primarily focus on <em>Remote Sensing/Medical Image Processing</em> and <em>Multimodal Machine Learning</em>.</p>
 </div>
 <div markdown="1" style="font-family: 'Georgia', serif; line-height: 1.6; font-size: 1.1rem; text-align: justify;">
   <p>Prior to joining Xi'an Jiaotong University, I obtained a Master's degree in Computational Mathematics from Northwestern Polytechnical University.
-I also worked at a research institute for more than two years, focusing on the design and deployment of AI algorithms tailored to specific tasks and scenarios.</p>
+I have worked in industry for more than two years, focusing on the design and deployment of AI algorithms tailored to specific tasks and scenarios.</p>
 </div>